Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Results and Discussion

 $K_{i,i}$ represents the within-compartment competition introduced due to the discretization.
 In the following, we will assume that $K_{i,i}=0$ and that $\beta_0=0$.
-Note that the ODE system Eq.~\eqref{pieceODE} is also the discretized finite volume method we used to numerically solve the original PDE Eq.~\eqref{LVmodel}.
-We are particularly interested in whether the simplified ODE model Eq.~\eqref{pieceODE} with time-independent coefficients gives rise to the rich dynamics observed in the original PDE model, especially as $L$ is varied.
+Note that the ODE system Eq.~\eqref{pieceODE} is also the discretized finite volume method we used to numerically solve the original PIDE Eq.~\eqref{LVmodel}.
+We are particularly interested in whether the simplified ODE model Eq.~\eqref{pieceODE} with time-independent coefficients gives rise to the rich dynamics observed in the original PIDE model, especially as $L$ is varied.
 Our main results are: (i) the ODE system Eq.~\eqref{pieceODE} has at most one positive steady state, (ii) the two-compartment ODE model (setting $L=1$ in Eq.~\eqref{pieceODE}) has a unique positive steady state and the steady-state populations $n_{0}$ and $n_{1}$ never increase with the death rate.
-This result deviates from that of the two-stage ODE model in \citep{sorenson2021intra} where overcompensation could occur, at least for one compartment, (iii) the three-compartment ODE model (setting $L=2$) exhibits a unique, positive, stable steady state and overcompensation of the total population can arise, and (iv) higher-$L$ ODE systems can exhibit permanent as well as oscillatory behavior as the positive steady state destabilizes.
+This result differs from that of the two-stage ODE model in \citep{sorenson2021intra} because a different type of interaction was invoked, (iii) the three-compartment ODE model ($L=2$) exhibits a unique, positive, stable steady state and can exhibit overcompensation of increased death rates, and (iv) higher-$L$ ODE systems can exhibit long-term oscillations in addition to permanent overcompensation as the positive steady state destabilizes.
 The proofs for these results are detailed in Appendix \ref{DISCRETE}.